 A pilot study that can be completed in 12-18 months (that is part of a longer-term project) is completely appropriate for this opportunity.
-We will be asking awardees to present their progress, results, scholarship, or creative activity to date at the 2023 ARIE National Conference.
+We will be asking awardees to present their progress, results, scholarship, or creative activity to date at an upcoming ARIE National Conference.
+Awardees should also consider how their projects could be extended through external funding.